enoch-ng/Dota2HelperBot/README.md

 	"api_interval": Int, number of seconds to wait before making another call to Valve's API (recommended to be greater than 1), default: 20
 	"apikey": String representing your Steam API key "filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues), default: true
-	"notable_leagues": Array of ints representing the IDs of leagues you want to track.
-	"filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name, default: true "no_repeat_matches": Bool, controls whether the bot filters out matches with the same teams and series score as a previous one, default: true
+	"notable_leagues": Array of ints representing the IDs of leagues you want to track. default: [5401] (see Tips) "filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name, default: true "no_repeat_matches": Bool, controls whether the bot filters out matches with the same teams and series score as a previous one, default: true
 	"save_match_data": Bool, controls logging of data obtained from API calls, default: false